dcazzato/SnT-Arg-PilotDetect/README.md

-# SnT-Arg-PilotDetect
+# SnT-ARG-PilotDetect
-Official page of the SnT-Arg-PilotDetect dataset.
+Official page of the SnT-ARG-PilotDetect dataset.